Peaslake Cemetery Fence Appeal

 Peaslake Farm and Flooding

-News update on a development on Peaslake Farm.
+News update on a development on Peaslake Farmyard

-A new bid has been made to build affordable homes on the site.
-The plan is for 10 homes and will require statutory consultation with the local authority Flood Risk Team.
+English Rural Housing intend to submit a planning application to build 10 affordable homes on the site.
+The application will require statutory consultation with the local authority Flood Risk Team.

 Shere Parish Council have published an update on their website.
 Click here